FyliuGitHub/expo/docs/README.md

 These metadata items include:

-- `title`: Title of the page shown as the heading and in search results.
+- `title`: Title of the page shown as the heading and in search results
-- `description`: Description of the page shown in search results and open graph descriptions when the page is shared on social media sites.
 - `hideFromSearch`: Whether to hide the page from Algolia search results.
 Defaults to `false`.
 - `hideInSidebar`: Whether to hide this page from the sidebar.
 Defaults to `false`.
 - `hideTOC`: Whether to hide the table of contents (appears on the right sidebar).
 Defaults to `false`.
-- `sidebar_title`: The title of the page to display in the sidebar.
+- `sidebarTitle`: The title of the page to display in the sidebar.
 Defaults to the page title.
-- `maxHeadingDepth`: The max level of headings shown in Table of Content on the right side.
-Defaults to `3`.

-### Edit Code
+### Editing Code

 The docs are written with Next.js and TypeScript.
-If you need to make code changes, follow steps from the [To run locally in development mode](#to-run-locally-in-development-mode) section, then open a separate terminal and run the TypeScript compiler in watch mode &mdash; it will watch your code changes and notify you about errors.
+If you need to make code changes, follow steps from the [Running locally](#running-locally) section, then open a separate terminal and run the TypeScript compiler in watch mode - it will watch your code changes and notify you about errors.

 ```sh
 yarn watch
 ```

-When you are done, you should run `prettier` to format your code.
+When you are done, you should run _prettier_ to format your code.
 Also, don't forget to run tests and linter before committing your changes.

 ```sh
 yarn prettier